Android 15 in comparison to Android 14

 Discovered by Mishaal Rahman.

-If Google brings this back… Android laptops might actually become a thing.
+If Google brings this back… Android laptops may become a reality after all.

 And honestly?
-This is the ONE feature everyone wants.
+This is the ONE feature that everyone wants.

 Performance & Stability